-Funding to the Health Care Services Division in the current fiscal year will enable the Division to continue providing the following services:
+Funding to the Health Care Services Division enabled the following services:

 - The enhancement of primary care services at the regional hospitals to accommodate the population shifts which have occurred.
 This has and will enable the continuation of the Disease Management Programs which provide preventative care by appropriate management of the patients through education and provision of medications. - The patient pharmaceutical procurement program which has been highly successful in matching needy patients with low cost medications that are essential to proper management of such conditions as diabetes, hypertension, asthma, HIV and asthma which have the effect of preventing further and or as rapid development of the disease. - Provide needed financing for eight neighborhood health units currently under development for placement in New Orleans.
 While it is anticipated that FEMA will provide financing for the capital assets needed the operational costs are to be borne by MCLNO.
 The units are to be placed in proximity to the neighborhoods where FEMA trailer parks are scheduled to be erected.
 We have been working in conjunction with FEMA and others relative to this operation. - Continued funding of the EMED currently at the New Orleans Convention Center.
 In this instance as well the Federal Government has provided the majority of the capital costs but the operational costs remain the responsibility of MCLNO.
-The operation has been seeing approximately 175-200 patients per day.
+The operation has been seeing approximately 175-200 patients per day. - Funding for the Level I Trauma Service at the Elmwood Hospital - Provide the HCSD Hospitals with the ability to provide continued support for Mental and Behavioral Health Programs, especially since there have been increased numbers of mental health patients and the lack of ability to transfer these patients to an Office of Mental Health Facility.